bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 First clean the dataset.
 Create a pivot plot for the **mean** `Energy per 100 g in KJ` plotted against the `Food Categories`.

-Which two Food Categories show the highest mean energy per weigth?
+Which two Food Categories show the highest mean energy per weight?

 ---